SilverLinings89/Waveguide/Progress.md

 There was a race-condition introduced by compiler optimizations which I have fixed now.
 It occurs because the for-loops in GeometryManager::distribute_dofs_on_level get parallelized on intel compilers.
 I have expanded some of them and introduced blank outputs to disable loop parallelization and it seems to work on UC2.

 The fix has removed the problem for level 0 (local problem) and level 1 (lowest order sweeping).

+# Tuesday, 4th of January

+Over the last days, I have experienced severe issues on the HPC system (running Intel MPI, Intel Compilers and MKL).
+There seemed to be some memory leak that was damaging the index arrays I exchange between processors.
+To fix this, I have reimplemented basically the entire NeighborSurface so it only exchanges data once.
+Before, the inner dofs and the adjacent boundary dofs were all communicated seperately and I believe that is where the issue arose.
+Tests are now running.